Yebelay/EPHI-at-NDMC-Rtraining-/README.md

 ---

 ## About This Training
-This training is designed for professionals looking to enhance their skills in **R programming**, focusing on:
+This training is organized by **National Data Management Center (NDMC) at Ethiopian Public Health Institute (EPHI)** for professionals with different backgrounds, focusing on:
 - Understanding R and RStudio
 - Data wrangling using the Tidyverse
 - Data visualization using ggplot2